 Israel's exports to the Far East this year are projected to exceed those to the United States for the first time, the Economy Ministry said on Sunday.

-- China to begin free trade negotiations with Israel in 2015
+- China to Begin Trade Negotiations With Israel in 2015

 Such a development would make the Asian market Israel’s second largest export market after Europe.
 The Central Bureau of Statistics has already reported that last year, for the first time, Israeli exports to Asia equaled those to the United States.